tfpauly/privacy-proxy/draft-private-access-tokens.md

 Token redemption is an interactive protocol.
 Redeemers challenge Clients to present a unique, single-use token.
-Redeemers present this challenge to Clients with the following context:
+Redeemers present this challenge to Clients with the following challenge:

 ~~~
 struct {
-   uint8 policy_window;
    opaque redeemer_name<1..2^16-1>;
    opaque issuer_name<1..2^16-1>;
    opaque redemption_nonce[32];
-   uint64 timestamp;
-} RedemptionContext;
+} RedemptionChallenge;
 ~~~

-policy_window:
-: The policy window value for the redemption token (ISSUER_POLICY_WINDOW).

 redeemer_name:
 : Name of the Redeemer (ORIGIN_NAME).